ibice/vault-init-aws-raft/README.md

-# vault-init
+# vault-init-aws-raft

-This is a port of [Kelsey Hightower](https://github.com/kelseyhightower) [vault-init](https://github.com/kelseyhightower/vault-init) to AWS.
+This is a modified version of [vault-init-aws](https://github.com/caquino/vault-init-aws/) to store the Vault secret configuration in an AWS Secrets Manager secret.
+The project has also been moderized to use Go modules and [aws-sdk-go-v2](https://aws.github.io/aws-sdk-go-v2/docs/) and support Vault running in [Raft mode](https://developer.hashicorp.com/vault/docs/configuration/storage/raft).

 The `vault-init` service automates the process of [initializing](https://www.vaultproject.io/docs/commands/operator/init.html) and [unsealing](https://www.vaultproject.io/docs/concepts/seal.html#unsealing) HashiCorp Vault instances running on [Amazon Web Services](http://aws.amazon.com/).